Photo courtesy of Jasper Sanidad

 Author: Marina Fletcher

-As a result of the COVID-19 pandemic, many people are working remotely from home.
+During these trying times, many people are working remotely from home.
 While the prospect of no commute and spending the day in comfy sweatpants may seem inviting at first, the transition away from a corporate office environment can be challenging.
 Suddenly you are disconnected from the office setup, tools and teammates that inspire you to be productive.

 The designers at Workspace Interiors by Office Depot® know a thing or two about how to create inviting, functional office spaces.
 We invited them to share their tips about how to translate what works well in commercial offices to home settings.